 Answer: Check engine or malfunction indicator light (MIL)

 The check engine light is one that gets ignored a lot.
-Most likely because it can mean that your car just needs a quick fix or that something is seriously wrong with your engine.
-It turns on when your car's diagnosis system detects a problem.
-You don't need to pull over and turn off your car the second the light comes on, but if you ignore it you could end up making the damage much worse, so take your car in to get looked at as soon as possible.
+Most likely because it can mean that your car just needs a quick fix, or that something is seriously wrong with your engine.
+It turns on when your car’s diagnosis system detects a problem.
+You don’t need to pull over and turn off your car the second the light comes on, but if you ignore it, you could end up making the damage much worse, so take your car in to get looked at as soon as possible.

 Answer: Tire pressure warning light

-Consider trying these things to extend the life of your tires.
+Don’t miss this expert advice on how to extend the life of your tires.

 Answer: Washer fluid reminder